jonnor/ESC-CNN-microcontroller/report/report.md

 The training setup is implemented in Python.
 The machine learning models are implemented in Keras using the Tensorflow backend.
-To perform feature extraction during training the librosa[@librosa] Python library was used. numpy and Pandas libraries were used for general numeric computations and data management.
+To perform feature extraction during training the librosa[@librosa] Python library was used.
+Numpy and Pandas libraries were used for general numeric computations and data management.

 The training setup has automated tests made with pytest, and uses Travis CI to execute the tests automatically for each change.

-All the code used is available at \url{https://github.com/jonnor/ESC-CNN-microcontroller}
+All the code is available at \url{https://github.com/jonnor/ESC-CNN-microcontroller}

 ## Models

 ### Model requirements

-The candidate models must fit the constraints of our hardware platform, and leave sufficient resources for other parts of an application to run on the device.
+The candidate models have to fit the constraints of our hardware platform, and leave sufficient resources for other parts of an application to run on the device.
-To do so, we allocate a maximum 50% of each the CPU, RAM, and FLASH capacity to the model.
+To do so, a maximum of 50% of the CPU, RAM, and FLASH capacity is allocated to the model.

 ST estimates that an ARM Cortex M4F type device uses approximately 9 cycles/MACC[@X-CUBE-AI-manual].
 With 80 MHz CPU frequency this is approximately 9 MACC/second at 100% CPU utilization.
-Together with the RAM and FLASH from the microcontroller specficiations, this gives the hard constraints on the model summarized in Table \ref{table:model-constraints}.
+Together with the RAM and FLASH from the microcontroller specifications, this gives the hard constraints on the model summarized in Table \ref{table:model-constraints}.

+`FIXME: use standard table caption`

 |  Resource    | Maximum (50% capacity) |
 | -------      |:---------:|